AdobeDocs/workfront.en/help/classic/documents/adding-documents-to-workfront/request-a-document.md

    You can also reply directly to the email and attach the requested documents (if you are configured to support email responses).
 To configure email responses, see .

-1. After you upload the document, the person who requested it can access the document in their personal `Documents`&nbsp;area.
+1. After you upload the document, the person who requested it can access the document in their personal **Documents**&nbsp;area.

-   You can access your personal `Documents` area by clicking your user profile picture in the upper-right corner of any Workfront page, clicking your name, then clicking the `Documents`&nbsp;tab.
+   You can access your personal **Documents**&nbsp;area by clicking your user profile picture in the upper-right corner of any Workfront page, clicking your name, then clicking the **Documents**&nbsp;tab.